-- If you are not comfortable with the first physician for any reason, then seeking an opinion from another surgeon for an opinion is a good idea.
+- As a patient, you must be able to feel comfortable with your first physician.
+If, for any reason, you do not feel comfortable, then seeking an opinion from another surgeon for an opinion is a good idea.

 - If you suspect that the initial referral was made on the basis of economic interests rather than who is best suited for your surgery, go for another opinion.
-If it seems that the initial physician is referring you to a surgeon in a multispecialty clinic or a hospital in which the referring physician would profit instead of referring you to the best surgeon capable of taking care of your problem.
+It might be possible that the initial physician is referring you to a surgeon in a multispecialty clinic or a hospital in which the referring physician would profit instead of referring you to the best surgeon capable of taking care of your problem.

 - There are times when a surgeon will ask a patient to get a confirmatory opinion prior to proceeding with surgery.
-In these cases it is often best to let the treating surgeon pick the second opinion as they are best able to determine whose opinion they would value.
+In such a case, it is often best to let the treating surgeon pick the second opinion as they are best able to determine whose opinion they would value.

-If you are seeking a second opinion on whether or not spine surgery is the best possible option please do not hesitate to contact our expert spine team at any of our office locations conveniently located to the Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville and Duncanville areas.
+If you are seeking a second opinion on whether or not spine surgery is the best possible option please do not hesitate to contact our expert spine team at any of our office locations.

 For more questions, contact our offices located in Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville and Duncanville marketplaces.